 Medical Editor: John P. Cunha, DO, FACOEP

-Pilopine HS (pilocarpine hydrochloride) Ophthalmic Gel 4% is used to treat glaucoma or ocular hypertension (high pressure inside the eye).
-It is a cholinergic agent that works by decreasing the amount of fluid within the eye.
-Common side effects include temporary irritation/burning/stinging of the eye, temporary blurred vision, poor vision in dim light, headache, or brow ache.
+Pilopine HS (pilocarpine hydrochloride) Ophthalmic Gel 4% is a cholinergic agent that works by decreasing the amount of fluid within the eye used to treat glaucoma or ocular hypertension (high pressure inside the eye).
+Common side effects of Pilopine HS include:

 The recommended dose of Pilopine HS is to apply a one-half inch ribbon in the lower conjunctival sac of the affected eye(s) once a day at bedtime.
 Other drugs may interact with Pilopine HS.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Pilopine HS should be used only when prescribed.
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Pilopine HS (pilocarpine hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.